-One of the major drivers for the growth of the global last mile delivery market is the inflow of heavy investments from venture capitalists.
-Within a few years of its emergence, this market has witnessed a monumental increase in the number of start-ups, which are receiving funding from several venture capitalists, in order to expand their business.
-Due to these factors, the market is expected to grow at a CAGR of 20.3% during the forecast period (2020–2030), to reach $117.9 billion by 2030.
+The global last mile delivery market size is expected to advance at a CAGR of 20.6% during 2022–2030, to reach $121.2 billion by 2030.
+This can be ascribed to the surging investments from venture capitalists.
+Within a few years of its emergence, the industry has witnessed a monumental increase in the number of start-ups, which are receiving funding from several venture capitalists, in order to expand their business.

 Moreover, the increasing use of omnichannel retailing, the surging internet penetration in developing economies, and the growing e-commerce industry are driving the market growth.

 The e-commerce industry is growing at a tremendous rate across the globe, and it is occupying a high share of the retail sector.
 In 2021, global e-commerce sales accounted for around $871 billion, growing at a rate of 16% annually since 2011, but it grew by 32% in 2020.
 As international demand grows for products and services, logistic service providers will need to keep up with rapidly changing supporting technologies, while simultaneously improving customer services.